raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

 --- hint ---

 Look at the Food page of the example project.
-You'll see I've added an `article` with a bunch of `section`s onto the Food page.
+You'll see I've added an `article` with a bunch of `section`s into the file `food.html`:

---- /hint ---

---- hint ---

-The file `food.html` in my website contains the following code:

 ```html
   <main>